J0bbie/AdverseEffectsPredictor/README.md

 ##Where does the data originate from?

 Data from the [SIDER 2](http://sideeffects.embl.de/) database is used as a test-set for the compound-adverse effect relationship.

-Additional information is gathered from:
-  - asd
-  - asd
-  - asd
+Additional compound-adverse effect relationships are also gathered from the [FAERS / FDA Adverse Event Reporting System](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/default.htm).

+The two data-sources are used to create a test-set of compound-adverse effect relationships.
+Omics data from additional (in-house) toxicological sources can also be used to further strengthen/weaken a prediction.

 ##Predictors used
 The binary fingerprints which are deduced from the compounds and used in the prediction of side-effects are the following: